 Information Technology: TBPG's information technology consists of an internal network on which documents related to policy, budget, personnel, etc. are stored.
-The network is managed/supported by the Health Professions Council Information Technology Support Service (HPC ITSS).
-TBPG also contracts with MicroPact for use and support of VersaRegulation, a regulatory database TBPG uses to manage the licensing and enforcement processes.
+As of 2020, the network is managed/supported by the Health Professions Council Information Technology Support Service (HPC ITSS).
+TBPG also has a contract with HPC ITSS for use and support of its cloud-based Versa:Regulation database that TBPG uses to manage the agency's licensing and enforcement information.

-Regulation of the public practice of geoscience is very important to Texans because, simply stated, the competent, ethical, and accountable practice of geoscience protects human health, saves lives, protects natural resources, and assists in efforts to prevent fraud, waste and abuse of public and private citizen's funds.
+Regulation of the public practice of geoscience is very important to Texans because the competent, ethical, and accountable practice of geoscience protects human health and safety, protects natural resources, and assists in preventing fraud, waste and abuse related to public and private projects.

 Professional geoscience services are highly technical in nature.
-In order to provide professional geoscience services competently and safely, a person must be of good moral and ethical character; have engaged in a university level course of study specializing in a specific discipline of geoscience; demonstrated competence through a discipline-specific examination on the fundamentals and practice of the discipline; and have gained at least five years of qualifying work experience under the direct supervision of a qualified individual.
-Because of the nature of the work performed by PGs, society has placed a great deal of trust and responsibility in Professional Geoscientists.
+To provide professional geoscience services competently and safely, a person must have engaged in a university level course of study specializing in a specific discipline of geoscience; demonstrated technical competence through a discipline-specific examination on the fundamentals and practice of the discipline; and have at least five years of qualifying work experience under the direct supervision of a qualified individual.
+Because of the nature of the work performed by PGs, society has placed a great deal of trust and responsibility in Professional Geoscientists and they must abide by a code of professional conduct.
 Through statutorily defined requirements, the state has set the standard by which PGs are licensed.